ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A function expression is correctly typed if all the following are true:

-* If it occurs as a `filter-path` in an existence test, the function is defined to have result type `OptionalNodes` or one of its subtypes.
+* If it occurs as a `filter-path` in an existence test, the function is defined to have result type `OptionalNodes` or one of its subtypes, or to have result type `OptionalBoolean` or one of its subtypes.
 * If it occurs as a `comparable` in a comparison, the function is defined to have result type `OptionalNodeOrValue` or one of its subtypes.
 * For it and any function expression it contains,